Skip to content

 Christmas crack with almonds on top.

-Want more classic holiday cookie ideas to add to your list?!
-Here are my soft molasses cookies, traditional Christmas sugar cookies, or these famous peanut butter blossoms.
+More classic holiday cookie recipes include my soft molasses cookies, traditional Christmas sugar cookies and peanut butter blossoms.

 Browse all